MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/customize-language-setup-and-settings-for-office-2016.md

 - Deploy the proofing tools for additional languages.

-For more information, see [Plan setup of Office 2016 multilanguage deployment](plan-for-multilanguage-deployment-of-office-2016.md#BKMK_PlanSetup) in [Plan for multilanguage deployment of Office 2016](plan-for-multilanguage-deployment-of-office-2016.md).
+For more information, see [Plan setup of Office 2016 multilanguage deployment](plan-for-multilanguage-deployment-of-office-2016.md#BKMK_PlanSetup).

 When a user starts an Office 2016 application for the first time, setup applies default settings that match the language that is installed on the computer and the language that is specified by the Windows user locale setting.
 However, you configure language settings by using Group Policy, the Office Customization Tool (OCT), or the Language Settings tool.
-For more information about these three methods, see [Plan language customizations for Office](plan-for-multilanguage-deployment-of-office-2016.md#BKMK_PlanCustomizations) in [Plan for multilanguage deployment of Office 2016](plan-for-multilanguage-deployment-of-office-2016.md).
+For more information about these three methods, see [Plan language customizations for Office](plan-for-multilanguage-deployment-of-office-2016.md#BKMK_PlanCustomizations).
 For instructions on configuring language settings by using these methods, see [Customize language settings](customize-language-setup-and-settings-for-office-2016.md#BKMK_CustomizeLanguageSettings) in this article.

 If users have to edit in a language or a companion proofing language that is not installed, you can customize and install the Office proofing tools.
-For more information, see [Plan for Office proofing tools](plan-for-multilanguage-deployment-of-office-2016.md#BKMK_PlanProofingTools) in [Plan for multilanguage deployment of Office 2016](plan-for-multilanguage-deployment-of-office-2016.md).
+For more information, see [Plan for Office proofing tools](plan-for-multilanguage-deployment-of-office-2016.md#BKMK_PlanProofingTools).

+<a name="BKMK_BeforeYouBegin"> </a>
 ## Before you begin
-<a name="BKMK_BeforeYouBegin"> </a>

 To determine which of the following procedures to use for your deployment and which customizations you might have to make, see [Plan for multilanguage deployment of Office 2016](plan-for-multilanguage-deployment-of-office-2016.md).

+<a name="DownloadLIPandProofTools"> </a>
 ## Download language packs, language interface packs, and proofing tools for volume license versions of Office
-<a name="DownloadLIPandProofTools"> </a>

 For Office 2016, you download an ISO image of the language packs, LIPs, and proofing tools from the Volume Licensing Service Center (VLSC).